DIAGNijmegen/picai_prep/README.md

 ]
 ```

-The full configuration file can be found [here](tests/output-expected/mha2nnunet_settings.json).
-This configuration file can be generated:
+Full configuration file for this except, can be found [here](tests/output-expected/mha2nnunet_settings.json).
+It can also be generated, as follows:

 ```python
 from picai_prep.examples.mha2nnunet.picai_archive import generate_mha2nnunet_settings